-While the water is running in the machine, wet a light-colored rag and wipe down the washer and dryer if necessary (keep a few on hand in that room).
+While the water is running in the machine, wet a light-colored rag and wipe down the washer/dryer if necessary (keep a few on hand in that room).
 Throw the rag into the load.

 Once they are folded, put everything away.
 Piles of laundry littering the couch only takes away from the hard work you have done.

 About line drying: I had a clothes line in my last house that ran from the back door to the back lane.
-I loved using it in the summer time–felt like I stepped back into the ’60s!
-Since moving to this house a few years back, we haven’t put up a clothes line yet.
-However, I do try to dry sheets and towels and blankets on my deck railing when the weather is nice.
+I loved using it in the summertime, it felt as if I had stepped back into the ’60s!
+Since moving to this house a few years ago, we haven’t put up a clothes line yet.
+However, I do try to dry sheets, towels and blankets on my deck railing when the weather is nice.
 It’s not the best alternative, but it satisfies my craving for the outdoor smell.